-Number Name Description Justification Investment Type Cost Priority Score 1 TOPLIGHT IMPROVEMENT Provide or incentivize new toplights that will provide taxi vehicles with -Higher visibility -Emergency/panic lights on exterior -Advertising space that does not interfere with the availability indicator -Unique SF brand Identity These toplights will not be controlled by the meter and will be operated manually.
+Total i Tograffi Gost (6005). Ψ3,023 Agency No. No. Project Name Project Description Project Justification 1 TAXI TOPLIGHT IMPRO Investment Type: Cost (\$ thousands): Priority Score: OVEMENT Enhance \$1,350 64 Provide or incentivize new toplights that will provide taxi vehicles with higher visibility, emergency/panic lights on exterior, advertising space that does not interfere with the availability indicator, and unique SF brand identity.
+These toplights will not be controlled by the meter and will be operated manually.
 Toplights will clearly communicate taxi availability, increase driver and passenger safety, and emulate the unique look and feel of San Francisco.
-Enhance \$1,350,000 64 2 CAB POOLING PILOT Taxis would operate along a fixed route to augment existing overburdened transit service, or congested corridors.
-Taxis would be provided a Scrolling LED light to indicate the Cab- Pooling service.
+2 CAB POOLING PILOT Investment Type: Cost (\$ thousands): Priority Score: Enhance \$750 39 Taxis would operate along a fixed route to augment existing overburdened transit service, or congested corridors.
+Taxis would be provided a Scrolling LED light to indicate the Cab-Pooling service.
 Drivers will then utilize a standard rate and drive along established set pickup locations.
 The diver will then pick-up as many riders along the route and drop off riders at any point along the route, allowing a faster, more flexible transportation alternative if you require a seat, storage, or are in a rush.
 Provides for supplementary service along corridors with transit capacity or congestion constraints for persons with personal belongings that require space on overcrowded vehicles or when shared ride services are preferred over transit.
-Enhance \$600,000 39 3 INCREASE TAXI STANDS In an effort to increase service to the outer city, 15 additional taxi stands will be established around major hail hubs to better manager and direct taxi flow and utilization.
+3 INCREASE TAXI STANI Investment Type: Cost (\$ thousands): Priority Score: Expand \$350 28 In an effort to increase service to the outer city, 15 additional taxi stands will be established around major hail hubs to better manage and direct taxi flow and utilization.
 Taxi stands establish locations so that taxis can be easier found throughout the city and aids in movement throughout the city for individuals or groups who chose, or require, taxis as their travel mode.
-Expand \$350,000 28 4 BICYCLE RACKS FOR TAXIS This will start as a pilot program, providing bicycle racks to willing drivers.
-The program will then expand to ensure that every taxi vehicle will have bicycle racks This allows for taxis to better serve multi-modal connections, allowing those who own or rent bicycles a higher connectivity to the rest of San Francisco.
-Enhance \$575,000 10 Total \$2,875,000
+4 Investment Type: Cost (\$ thousands): Priority Score: TAXIS Enhance \$575 10 This will start as a pilot program, providing bicycle racks to willing drivers.
+The program will then expand to ensure that every taxi vehicle will have bicycle racks This allows for taxis to better serve multi- modal connections, allowing those who own or rent bicycles a higher connectivity to the rest of San Francisco.